stremovskyy/SwiftCacher/README.md

 ## License

-Cacher is released under the MIT license.
+SwiftCacher is released under the MIT license.
 See [LICENSE](LICENSE) for details.

 ## Contributing